Walt Disney Animation Studios: 1929–1940: Reincorporation, Silly Symphonies and Snow White and the Seven Dwarfs

 In 1929, disputes over finances between Disney and Powers led to Disney's animation production company, reincorporated on December 16, 1929, as Walt Disney Productions, signing a new distribution contract with Columbia Pictures.
-Powers, in return, signed away Ub Iwerks, who began producing cartoons at his own studio, although he would return to Disney in 1940.
+Powers, in return, signed Ub Iwerks' studio, although he would return to Disney in 1940.

 Columbia distributed Disney's shorts for two years before the Disney studio entered a new distribution deal with United Artists in 1932.
 The same year, Disney signed a two-year exclusive deal with Technicolor to utilize its new 3-strip color film process, which allowed for fuller-color reproduction where previous color film processors could not.
 The result was the Silly Symphony cartoon Flowers and Trees, the first film commercially released in full Technicolor.
 Flowers and Trees was a major success and all Silly Symphonies were subsequently produced in Technicolor.

 By the early 1930s, Walt Disney had realized that the success of animated films depended upon telling emotionally gripping stories that would grab the audience and not let go, and this realization led him to create a separate "story department" with storyboard artists dedicated to story development.
 With well-developed characters and an interesting story, the 1933 Technicolor Silly Symphony cartoon Three Little Pigs became a major box office and pop culture success, with its theme song "Who's Afraid of the Big Bad Wolf?" becoming a popular chart hit.